srobinson0586/ttg-basic/2-c-programming/2.21_makefiles/knowledge_check.md

 [Back to README](README.md)

-1. What is the purpose of GDB in software development?
-How does GEF support this purpose?
+1. Describe the role of targets in a Makefile.
+Give an example of a target from a Makefile.
 ```
 ANSWER:
 ```

-2. How do you set a breakpoint at a specific line in GDB?
-Give an example command.
+2. What is the default target in a Makefile, and what is its typical name?
+Explain its significance.
 ```
 ANSWER:
 ```

-3. What command displays information about currently set breakpoints, such as their number, type, and location?
+3. What is the purpose of a cleaning target in a Makefile?
 ```
 ANSWER:
 ```